Fifth Third Bank explains how physician mortgages can help doctors and other medical professionals purchase a new home.

 "The key feature is the high loan-to-value ratio," Schultz says.
 New and established physicians can borrow up to 100% of the value of the home they want to purchase, up to $750,000.
 That means they can obtain a mortgage with very little or no down payment.
 For homes valued above $750,000, the loans require small down payments—typically much less than a traditional mortgage.
 New physicians can borrow up to $1 million, while established doctors can borrow up to $2 million.

 What’s more, borrowers aren’t required to purchase mortgage insurance.
 Typically, lenders require that borrowers who put down less than 20% purchase insurance, which increases the monthly payment.
+This advantage makes a mortgage payment even more affordable.
 The mortgages also provide special treatment for medical degree student loan debt for residents and new doctors.
 If a resident or new doctor has student loans that are in deferment or forbearance, those are excluded from their debt-to-income calculation.
+This advantage helps to increase qualification for the mortgage loan.

 How Can the Loans Help Newly Graduated Physicians?